Star Trek: Picard trailer -- possible reasons Captain Picard left Starfleet

 - He got sick of dunking on Worf.

 - He wanted to avoid Generations.
-Having seen the shabby death meted out to William Shatner's Captain Kirk, maybe Picard wanted to bow out before he could be written an underwhelming death.
+Having seen the shabby death meted out to William Shatner's Captain Kirk, maybe Picard wanted to bow out before someone could write him an underwhelming death scene.

 - He heard that Chief O'Brien called Benjamin Sisko the best captain in Starfleet in a Deep Space Nine episode.
 That's got to sting.